 At the time of training, you receive the ONLY copy of your card.
 We do not make copies.
-A replacement card may be issued once your attendance has been verified.
-This process can take up to 5 business days to complete.
-Replacement cards are $15 and can be ordered at the very bottom of our home page.
 We highly recommend making a copy of your card and keeping it in a safe place after it is issued!

 We also accept corporate checks when payment terms, such as Net 30, are agreed upon prior to the scheduled class.

 We understand things happen!
 In most cases, with notice, we will allow you to reschedule to a different class date/time/location within 30 days of your original registration date.
 You can also refer to our cancellation/refund policy.
 You will be able to read this policy prior to completing your registration.

 The initial purchase of an AED is your biggest expense.
-However, like most anything, you will need to maintain it to insure it functions properly when you need it!
+However, like most anything, you will need to maintain it to ensure it functions properly when you need it!

 Depending on the make/model, in 4-7 years you will need to replace the lithium battery that is included with the initial purchase.
 Electrode pads typically need to be replaced every 2 years.
 Every make/model is different, so make sure you are aware of your needs when purchasing.

 We offer service contracts to make your life easier!
 We will maintain a record of your needs which includes coming out to check your unit to ensure it is operational, change the battery and/or pads, if needed, and keep the unit up to date with the current recommended standards.
 If CPR protocols change, we will update your unit to match these changes!